 If you have made it to recovery, chances are you have also left quite a bit of suffering and pain behind you.
 There are probably many things in your past that cause feelings of guilt and shame.
 If you want to maintain your sobriety, there is no question that the guilt and shame may become toxic.
 This can result in you relapsing if you don’t properly deal with it.

-Shame is when you have negative believes about yourself, as well as your self-worth.
+Shame is when you have negative beliefs about yourself, as well as your self-worth.
 Guilt is if you have any type of negative or bad feelings about your past behavior.
 If you are in recovery you may have shame for getting addicted to being with.
 The best way to deal with these feelings is by facing your past.
 You have to apologize to those you hurt and try to make amends.
 This is going to help you maintain your new-found sobriety.

 Living a Sober Life: It’s Possible